Codecademy/docs/content/swift/concepts/enums/enums.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-In Swift, an enumeration (enum) is a collection of values that can be referenced throughout a program.
+In Swift, an enumeration (enum) is a collection of set values that can be referenced throughout a program.

 ## Syntax